If you think you might have haemochromatosis make an appointment with your Doctor.

 Transferrin saturation (TS)

-TS is the ratio of two simple blood tests, which indicates iron accumulation.
-Serum iron is divided by total iron binding capacity (TIBC) to give the TS percentage.
-Normal average is 30% (slightly higher in men than women).
-If on two occasions this is over 50% in men or 45% in women, GH is very likely and your doctor should then measure serum ferritin.
+TS is the ratio of two simple blood tests, which indicates how full (saturated) the body’s system for transporting iron is.
+Serum iron is divided by total iron binding capacity (TIBC) to give TS as a percentage.
+Normal average is 30% (slightly higher in men than women) and if on two occasions TS is over 50% in men or 45% in women, iron overload is very likely and your doctor should then measure serum ferritin.

-This indicates the amount of iron stored in the body.
+This is an indicator of the amount of iron stored in the body.
 Levels significantly over 300µg/l (micrograms per litre) in men and post menopausal women, and 200µg/l in women are further evidence of GH.
 It should be realised that in the early stages of iron accumulation, serum ferritin may be within the normal range and thus raised TS with a normal serum ferritin level does not rule out a diagnosis of GH.

 A simple genetic test for the HFE gene mutation is positive in over 95% of those affected.
 It will also identify family members at risk of loading iron.